07 Jan Craftspace Curates

 Craftspace Curates: Exploring craft in an expanded field

-The Craftspace Curates season, in partnership with mac Birmingham, continues throughout 2016, our 30th year, and will encourage audiences to consider the role of craft and the maker in society through a series of commissions and events which include live performance, film, digital media and public art.
+The Craftspace Curates season, in partnership with mac Birmingham, continued throughout 2016, our 30th year, and encouraged audiences to consider the role of craft and the maker in society through a series of commissions and events which include live performance, film, digital media and public art.

 The season began in 2015 with the exhibition Will Shannon:The Closet Craftsman and had included a new play, Yarning by Birmingham artist Trevor Pitt, which tells remarkable stories from women about their lifelong relationship with wool – knitting, spinning, felting and weaving.
-The next events are perfmormances by artist Carrie Fertig alongside musicians for the Torcher Chamber Arkestra.
+The next events were performances by artist Carrie Fertig alongside musicians for the Torcher Chamber Arkestra.

 Craftspace began life at mac in 1986 and this season of events leads up to our 30th Anniversary year in 2016.

 With over 920,000 visits every year mac birmingham has served as one of the country’s foremost arts centres for over 50 years.
 With artists and audiences at its heart we provide opportunities for people from all backgrounds to see, hear and, most importantly, make art. mac is an Arts Council England National Portfolio Organisation, also funded by Birmingham City Council and partners.